Official State Cat of Maine

 These beautiful cats are superbly equipped for Maine's harsh winters.
 In addition to their unique luxurious coat, the ears are more heavily furred (both inside and on the tips) than many breeds, and Maine coon cats have big, round, tufted feet that serve as snow shoes.

-Most coon cat breeders believe that the breed originated as a mix of the pre-existing domestic shorthairs and foreign longhairs (possibly Angora types introduced by New England seamen, or longhairs brought to America by the Vikings).
+Most coon cat breeders believe that the breed originated as a mix of shorthaired domestic cats and longhaired cats brought to America from abroad by New England seamen or even by the Vikings.